viamrobotics/docs/docs/components/input-controller/_index.md

 **Y - Z up & down:**

 - `Y` axes: Positive direction is "nose up," and indicates *pulling* back on the joystick.
 - `Z` axes: Usually not present on controller joysticks.
 If present, represents *yaw*, or left/right rotation.
-Triggle or throttle buttons might report this axis.
+Trigger or throttle buttons might report this axis.

 ##### AbsoluteHat Axes